shubhamjoshi32/Projects/Data Analytics/Power BI/Credit Card Report/Readme.md

 - This project was made using Microsoft Power BI Desktop.
 - The SQL Database used here was Postgresql 17.0.
-- All of the CSVs and other files are given in 'CSVs etc' folder are given
+- All of the CSVs and other files are given in 'CSVs etc' folder
 - You can download project from [here](https://downgit.evecalm.com/#/home?url=https://github.com/shubhamjoshi32/Projects/tree/main/Data%20Analytics/Power%20BI/Credit%20Card%20Report)